jManAscending/DnDHouseRules/README.md

 * Rangers of the Beast or Hunter conclave can use either the PHB or Revised Ranger stats.
 If you choose the PHB Beastmaster, the subclass is changed as follows:
   * Your beast companion rolls its own initiative and has its own turn, though it loses multiattack (if it has one) until level 11.
   * At level 7, you can command your beast companion using your Bonus Action.
 Your beast companion can immediately use its Reaction to take the Attack, Dash, Dodge, or Help actions.
+* Rogue: Sneak Attack damage dice increase in size when you reach certain levels in the Rogue class: d8s at 5th level, d10s at 11th level, and d12s at 17th level.
 * Warlock: The Hexblade subclass does not allow you to use Charisma for weapon attacks and damage.
 Instead, that feature is part of Pact of the Blade, which can be taken by any Warlock at level 3.

 ## Feat Changes